dannyvankooten/www.dannyvankooten.com/src/content/blog/2021-04-02-solving-advent-of-code-2020-under-1-second.md

 For this last goal I was inspired by [Tim Visee](https://timvisee.com/blog/solving-aoc-2020-in-under-a-second/) who did a really great write-up of some of the tricks he used to efficiently solve this year's challenges.
 It sounded like a really fun thing to do and I was already well underway for such a thing anyway.

-Two weeks later, iet ies done!
+Two weeks later, it's done!
 Total runtime is 548 ms on my laptop, so I'm quite pleased with the results.

-I could probably squeeze out a few more miliseconds here and there, but I see no options for making the 2 bottlenecks ([day 15](https://github.com/dannyvankooten/advent-of-code/blob/main/2020/15.c) and [day 23](https://github.com/dannyvankooten/advent-of-code/blob/main/2020/23.c)) run any faster (except for throwing more hardware at it).
+I could probably squeeze out a few more milliseconds here and there, but I see no options for making the 2 bottlenecks ([day 15](https://github.com/dannyvankooten/advent-of-code/blob/main/2020/15.c) and [day 23](https://github.com/dannyvankooten/advent-of-code/blob/main/2020/23.c)) run any faster (except for throwing more hardware at it).

 The code is on GitHub here: [dannyvankooten/advent-of-code](https://github.com/dannyvankooten/advent-of-code/tree/main/2020)